 In 1960, for the first time, the Games were staged in the same country and the same city as the Olympics Games.
 This was considered to be the first ever Paralympic Games.
 Originally, the word ‘Paralympic’ was used as a pun of ‘paraplegic’ and ‘Olympic’.
 However, because of increasing inclusion of other disability groups and the close association with the Olympics, ‘Paralympics’ came to represent the ‘parallel’ of the Olympics.
 ‘Paralympics’ became the official name of the Games in 1988.

 The Paralympic Games have always been held in the same year as the Olympic Games.
 Since the 1988 Seoul Paralympic Games, they have also taken place at the same venues.
-The 2008 Paralympic Games will be held in Beijing and athletes can look forward to visiting London for the 2012 Games
+The 2008 Paralympic Games were in Beijing and 2012 Paralympic Games in London.
+Athletes can look forward to visiting Rio, Brazil for the 2016 Games.

 First organized in 1924 by the Comité International des Sports des Sourds, CISS (The International Committee of Sports for the Deaf), the Deaflympics were the first games ever for athletes with disabilities.